tx-lin/vmSafeguard/README.md

 # Other

-If you detect an error in vmSafeguard, please open a github issue, or contact me mailto:brlndtech@gmail.com
+If you detect an error in vmSafeguard, please open a github issue.

 Releases details : https://github.com/brlndtech/vmSafeguard/projects/1 (section "version" (english))